 Our audit procedures included following:

-• We have understood and tested the design and operating effectiveness of controls as established by the management in determination of valuation of inventory.
+• We understood and tested the design and operating effectiveness of controls as established by the management in determination of valuation of inventory.

 • Compared the cost of the finished goods with the estimated net realisable value and checked if the finished goods were recorded at net realisable value where the cost was higher than the net realisable value.